Why collectors are in thrall to the extraordinary craftsmanship behind the creation of the ultimate bag

 The finished product is wondrous to behold.
 Marrying precious materials and craftsmanship with the Hermès equestrian heritage, the Himalaya Birkin is the ultimate expression of the artistry and tradition of the storied Hermès House.

 The introduction of the original series of Himalaya Birkins spawned a collecting phenomenon.
 Handbag collectors around the world recognised the rarity and exquisite craftsmanship behind the Himalaya.
-Therefore, in a resounding response to the appetite of collectors, Hermès began to craft very few Himalaya Kelly Bags for top clients.
+Consequently, in a resounding response to the appetite of collectors, Hermès began to craft a limited number Himalaya Kelly bags for top clients.

 Produced in the most limited of numbers, the Himalaya Kelly is a perfect marriage of the subtle gradation of the Himalaya and the elegance of the Kelly.
 The Himalaya Kelly is both an heirloom and a work of art.